 This file contains all information about partitions or operating systems that can be booted with GRUB.
-Without this information, the system control cannot be passed to the operating system.
+Without this information, the GRUB command line prompts the user for how to proceed (see Section "Editing Menu Entries during the Boot Procedure" (page 199) for details).